 The Authority may permit schools to plan for a deficit budget in one financial year.
-The approval of the Director of Governance & Communities must be received.
+The approval of the Chief Finance Officer must be received.

 Such an arrangement is normally funded by the collective surplus of school balances held by the Authority on behalf of schools (although it is open to an Authority with no such surplus to make alternative arrangements if it can do so within the relevant local Authority finance legislation).
 The following conditions apply: